 Mangalitsa (mahn-ga-leetz-ah) is a noble Hungarian breed.
 Making its presence in America in 2007.
 The Mangalitsa is known for its rich, dark meat, intramuscular marbling abilities and healthy silk-like fat.

 The meat is often compared to high-end beef, in terms of its color and cooked flavor, putting it in a category of its own.
 For this reason, the Mangalitsa has rightfully earned its nickname, "The Kobe Beef of Pork."

 It truly is luxurious meat.

-Tony and Tim have been working together exclusively over the past 8 years.
+Tony and Tim have been working together exclusively over the past 9 years.
 They are close friends and have the upmost respect for one another and a passion for each other's line of work.
 Their strong business relationship and professional goals are aligned.
-Together they work effortlessly to ensure the breed standard is maintained of purity and continually care to help evolve the breeds high-quality attributes and reputation.
+Together they work effortlessly to ensure the breed standard is maintained of it's purity and continually care to help evolve the breeds high-quality attributes and reputation.